paudley/py_qa/ref_docs/python/Python_POLARS_USAGE_GUIDE.md

 If a query is initiated on a Parquet file with 200 columns, but the final output only depends on three of them, projection pushdown instructs the scanner to read only the data corresponding to those three columns.
 Because Parquet stores data column by column, the scanner can seek directly to the required data blocks on disk and ignore the other 197 columns, again providing a substantial reduction in I/O and memory usage.

 The true power of the optimizer is realized when these pushdowns are combined.
-A query that filters by user segment and calculates the average purchase amount will only touch the row groups that contain the relevant user segments, and within those row groups, it will only read the data for the user\_segment and purchase\_amount columns.
+A query that filters by user segment and calculates the average purchase amount will only touch the row groups that contain the relevant user segments, and within those row groups, it will only read the data for the user_segment and purchase_amount columns.

 ### **2.4 A Symphony of Optimizations**

 While predicate and projection pushdown are the most prominent, the Polars optimizer performs a host of other valuable transformations 11:

-* **Slice Pushdown:** A query like lf.head(10) does not result in a full file scan.
+- **Slice Pushdown:** A query like lf.head(10) does not result in a full file scan.
 The optimizer pushes the slice information down to the scanner, which is instructed to stop reading data as soon as 10 rows have been collected.
-* **Expression Simplification & Constant Folding:** The optimizer performs algebraic simplification on expressions.
+- **Expression Simplification & Constant Folding:** The optimizer performs algebraic simplification on expressions.
 For instance, pl.col("price") \_ (1.0 + 0.2) will be rewritten as pl.col("price") \_ 1.2 before execution, avoiding a redundant addition operation on every row.
-* **Common Subplan Elimination:** If a query involves using the same LazyFrame in multiple branches (e.g., in a self-join or a union), the optimizer will identify this common sub-plan, execute it only once, and cache the result for reuse, preventing redundant computation.
+- **Common Subplan Elimination:** If a query involves using the same LazyFrame in multiple branches (e.g., in a self-join or a union), the optimizer will identify this common sub-plan, execute it only once, and cache the result for reuse, preventing redundant computation.
-* **Join Ordering:** In queries involving multiple joins, the optimizer can use cardinality estimates to reorder the joins.
+- **Join Ordering:** In queries involving multiple joins, the optimizer can use cardinality estimates to reorder the joins.
 It will attempt to perform the most selective joins (those that produce the smallest intermediate results) first, which helps to minimize memory pressure throughout the rest of the pipeline.

 The query plan, made visible through the .explain() method, serves as a crucial feedback mechanism.
 By comparing the "naive" plan (what was written) to the "optimized" plan (what will be executed), a developer can gain a deep understanding of how their coding patterns directly influence performance.
 For example, observing that a SELECTION predicate has been integrated into the PARQUET SCAN node confirms that predicate pushdown was successful.
-This insight establishes a clear causal link: writing optimizer-friendly code—such as starting with scan\_parquet() instead of the read\_parquet().lazy() anti-pattern—directly enables these powerful performance gains.
+This insight establishes a clear causal link: writing optimizer-friendly code—such as starting with scan_parquet() instead of the read_parquet().lazy() anti-pattern—directly enables these powerful performance gains.
 Therefore, inspecting the query plan is not an academic exercise; it is a fundamental practice for debugging, learning, and writing high-performance Polars code.

-***
+---

 ## **Section 3: A Practical Guide to Core LazyFrame Operations**